emipa606/PrisonerArena/README.md

 Fighters will automatically equip any weapon laying within arena radius

-Build it from Misc -&gt; Arena Spot
+Build it from Misc - Arena Spot

 Should be compatible with practically anything.

 Safe to add to existing colony.
-Before removing the mod make sure you don&apos;t have any arena spots on your map and your prisoners aren&apos;t fighting.
+Before removing the mod make sure you don't have any arena spots on your map and your prisoners aren't fighting.

 ---